 IGCSE – Grade 9 and 10

-About the International General Certificate Secondary Education programme
+About the International General Certificate of Secondary Education programme

 Cambridge IGCSE is the world’s most popular international curriculum for 14-16 year olds, leading to globally recognised and valued Cambridge IGCSE qualifications.
 It is part of the Cambridge Secondary 2 stage.